 Virtual Machines

 At its core, a virtual machine is a complete emulation of all the hardware components that make up a computer that runs an operating system, executes commands and runs applications, as if it “were a physical” vs. “would be an actual” computer.
 A VM, or multiple VMs, can runs on a single, or distributed set of machine(s) through a hypervisor.
-A hypervisor can run either on the operating system of host machine (a hosted hypervisor) or directly on the hardware (native or bare-metal hypervisor)
+A hypervisor can run either on the operating system of a host machine (a hosted hypervisor) or directly on the hardware (native or bare-metal hypervisor)

 The hypervisor itself runs on a physical system called a “host machine”.
 The host machine provides the VMs with the necessary resources, like RAM and CPU.
 These resources can be divided amongst the VMs to best suite your use-case.